nirtamir2/ai-sdk-slides/slides.md

 Server Actions are asynchronous functions that are executed on the server.
 They can be used in Server and Client Components to handle form submissions and data mutations in Next.js applications.

-It's like having a fetch client / trpc without the validations.
+It"s like having a fetch client / trpc without the validations.
 We define them with `actions.tsx` and and use top-level `use server`;

 Here we call `streamUI` which is like `generateText`.
 The text value renders the value of the generated tokens from the model response.
 Rendering JSX from the server is done by using a tool (like before) - which the model decide to call.
 As a reminder - a tool is just a function call.
 But now we can define the parameters as props, and return JSX instead.
-Every time we want to `await` - we don't want to block the stream - so we yield the value - in this case we yield the `<LoadingComponent>` then we fetch the weather data and return it when it's ready.
+Every time we want to `await` - we don"t want to block the stream - so we yield the value - in this case we yield the `<LoadingComponent>` then we fetch the weather data and return it when it"s ready.

 -->